centreon/centreon-documentation/fr/graph-views/install.md

 The Centreon MAP Web interface is compatible with the following web browsers:

 - Firefox (latest version)
 - Chrome (latest version)
-  - Safari (latest version).
+- Safari (latest version)
 - Microsoft Edge Chromium

 Resolution must be at least 1280 x 768.

 ### Centreon MAP Desktop Client

 - 4 GB of RAM minimum, 8 GB advised (mandatory for 10,000 or more services)
 - **Java 64 bits version 8**
 - Resolution must be at least 1280 x 768.
 - Debian 7,8 or 9

 > Desktop Client is not compatible with Microsoft Windows Server. * If a
 > version of Java other than 8 is installed, consider installing Java 8 and